noPerfection/service/RESEARCH.md

 > **Todo**
 >
-> Maybe create an SDS hub for dashboards.
+> Maybe create an noPerfection hub for dashboards.
 > So users can share it with others.
 The dashboard will be **interactive**.
 > The dashboard has a link to the code.
 > Then dashboard can run the tests or allow users to create tests with GUI.